ankitects/ankimobile-docs/src/preferences.md

 action.

-To ensure swipes don’t interfere with your ability to scroll on a large card or select text, a swipe must begin from the far left or right side of the screen.
-Begin by placing your finger on the left or right side of the screen, and then move it up, down, left or right to trigger the relevant swipe.
+To ensure swipes don’t interfere with your ability to scroll on a large card or select text, a vertical swipe must begin from the far left or right side of the screen.
+Begin by placing your finger on the left or right side of the screen, and then move it up or down to trigger the relevant swipe.

+Horizontal swipes can be begun from any point on the screen.

 With the default settings: